Wound Dock™

 4. Bonkemeyer Millan, S., Gan, R., & Townsend, P. E. (2019).
 Venous ulcers: Diagnosis and treatment.
 American Family Physician, 100(5), 298–305.

-Venous ulcer infections can delay healing and lead to serious complications.
+Numerous venous ulcer infection symptoms explain the delay in healing and the lead to serious complications.
 Learn early warning signs, symptoms of infection, treatment options, and when to seek care.

 Venous ulcers are slow-healing leg wounds caused by poor circulation.
 Because the skin barrier is already damaged, these ulcers are more vulnerable to infection than healthy skin.
 While not every venous ulcer becomes infected, infection is one of the most common complications and a major reason wounds fail to heal.